What are the basics of the teachers’ pay structure?

-The STPCD provides that part-time teachers’ pay scale position should be calculated on the same basis as if they were employed full time.
-They should then be paid on a pro rata basis according to the proportion of the ‘school timetabled teaching week’ for which they are employed.
+The STPCD provides that part-time teachers’ pay scale position should be calculated on the same basis as if they were employed full-time.
+They should be paid on a pro rata basis according to the proportion of the school timetabled teaching week for which they are employed.

 Part-time teachers are entitled to pay progression and to receive TLR payments, SEN allowances and recruitment and retention payments on the same basis as full-time teachers.
-All part time teachers should consult our more detailed guidance on the website in order to ensure fairness in terms of pay and working time.
+All part-time teachers should consult the NEU’s more detailed guidance on the website in order to ensure fairness in terms of pay and working time.

 Supply teachers employed directly by local authorities or governing bodies are subject to the provisions of the STPCD.
 Their pay and pay progression must be determined on the same basis as classroom teachers in regular employment.
 They are entitled to be paid 1/195 of the appropriate annual pay rate for each day’s employment.

 Governing bodies may determine the starting pay for newly appointed unqualified teachers by reference to any experience they deem to be relevant.
-Pay progression is based on the same system for the Main and Upper Pay Range.
-If such teachers move school or take a break, are no longer automatically entitled to be paid on at least the same pay point as before.
+Pay progression is based on the same system for the main and upper pay range.
+If such teachers move school or take a break, they are no longer automatically entitled to be paid on at least the same pay point as before.

-An unqualified teacher becoming qualified must be paid at least on the next point on the Main Pay Range above the sum of that teacher’s unqualified pay including any allowance paid.
+An unqualified teacher becoming qualified must be paid at least on the next point on the MPR above the sum of that teacher’s unqualified pay including any allowance paid.

 There are separate and higher pay scales for the Inner London, Outer London and Fringe areas in place of separate additional area allowances.